 Some of the important and beneficial functions of auditing are:

-- Internal audit Evaluate the relevance, reliability of management, financial information, and internal control systems.
+- Internal audit Evaluate the relevance, and reliability of management, financial information, and internal control systems.

-- Audit is result in providing recommendations on the operational and management procedures of the company.
+- The audit results in providing recommendations on the operational and management procedures of the company.